Dr. Anica Zeyen

 A bit about my academic background

 I completed my PhD in 2014 and have been working as a full-time academic ever since.
 I have been teaching at university-level since 2008.
 I studied in Australia, Germany and Switzerland.

 Research: I am a qualitative researcher that enjoys interdisciplinary work.
 My main research focus is on social entrepreneurship and disability (combined and separate).
-My goal is to use my research to enhance the lives of people with disabilities and of other marginalized groups.
+My goal is to use my research to enhance the lives of disabled people and of other marginalized groups.
 This is what I am passionate about and why I am in academia.

-Teaching: I run the Enterprise Hub at my university.
+Teaching: I founded and run the Enterprise Hub at my university.
 We provide extra-curricula support for all those students who wish to start their own ventures or non-profit organisations.
 In the classroom, I teach social entrepreneurship and sustainability management.

 A bit about my disability:

-I have cone-rod-dystrophy (CRD), a genetic degenerative condition that primarily affects my central vision but has now also moved into my peripheral vision.
+I have cone-rod-dystrophy (CRD), a genetic degenerative condition that primarily affects my central vision but has also moved into my peripheral vision.
 With time my eyesight has dropped from about 30% when I was a child to below 1% now.
-As a consequence, I am one of many registered blind people that have some residual vision.
+As a consequence, I am one of many registered blind people who have some residual vision.

 I use a screen reader in-built into my computer and get around with my incredibly cute and clever guide dog Lassie.
 At work, I am fortunate to have an Access to Work assistant who helps out with various tasks and all the travelling I do.